buildflaskapp/buildflaskapp/README.md

 ## Create Flask App

-Create flask apps simply by running one command.
+An easy to use flask app generator that allows users to create flask apps simply by running one command.

 ### Get started
-You can start by cloning this repository to your local machine and you should be good to go
+To download the app generator, you can clone this repository to your local machine.
 ```
 $ git clone https://github.com/kouul/create-flask-app
 $ cd create-flask-app